-In a deterministic setting, a popular non-stationarity model expresses the signal as a sum of $K$ sinusoidal components $y(t) = \sum_{k=1}^K A_k(t) \cos(2\pi\phi_k(t))$.
-This model has been largely used in speech processing since early works by McAulay and Quatieri~\cite{McAulay86speech} (see also~\cite{Lagrange07enhancing} and references therein for more recent developments, and~\cite{Depalle93analysis,Godsill02bayesian} for probabilistic approaches).
+In a deterministic setting, a popular nonstationarity model expresses the signal as a sum of $K$ sinusoidal components $y(t) = \sum_{k=1}^K A_k(t) \cos(2\pi\phi_k(t))$.
+This model has been largely used in speech processing since early works by McAulay and Quatieri~\cite{McAulay86speech} (see~\cite{Lagrange07enhancing} and references therein for more recent developments, and~\cite{Depalle93analysis,Godsill02bayesian} for probabilistic approaches).
 The instantaneous frequencies $\phi_k'$ of each mode give important information about the physical phenomenon.
-Under smoothness assumptions on functions $A_k$ and $\phi'_k$, techniques such as ridge/multiridge detection (see~\cite{Carmona98practical} and references therein), synchrosqueezing or reassignment have been developed to extract theses quantities from a single signal observation (see~\cite{Auger13time,Wu13instantaneous} for recent accounts).
+Under smoothness assumptions on functions $A_k$ and $\phi'_k$, techniques such as ridge/multiridge detection (see~\cite{Carmona98practical} and references therein), synchrosqueezing or reassignment have been developed to extract theses quantities from a single signal observation (see~\cite{Auger13time,Wu13instantaneous,Lin18wave} for recent accounts).

-In sound processing, signals often possess an harmonic structure, which corresponds to a special case of the above model where each instantaneous frequency $\phi_k'$ is multiple of a fundamental frequency $\phi_0'$: $\phi_k'(t) = \lambda_k\phi_0'(t),\,\lambda_k\in\R$.
-If the amplitudes $A_k$ are such that $A_k(t) = \alpha_k A_0(t)$, we can describe such signals as a stationary signal $x(t) = \sum_{k=1}^K \alpha_k \cos(2\pi\lambda_k t + \varphi_k) $ modified by time warping and amplitude modulation: $y(t) = A_0(t)x(\phi_0(t))$.
+In sound processing, signals often possess a harmonic structure, which corresponds to a special case of the above model where each instantaneous frequency $\phi_k'$ is multiple of a fundamental frequency $\phi_0'$: $\phi_k'(t) = (k+1)\phi_0'(t)$.
+In the special case $A_k(t) = \alpha_k A_0(t)$, we can describe such signals as a stationary signal $x(t) = \sum_{k=1}^K \alpha_k \cos(2\pi k t + \varphi_k) $ modified by time warping and amplitude modulation: $y(t) = A_0(t)x(\phi_0(t))$.
 A major limit of this model is that each component is purely sinusoidal while audio signals often contain broadband information.
-However sounds originating from physical phenomena can often be modeled as stationary signals which have been deformed by a stationarity breaking operator (time warping, amplitude modulation,...).
-For example sounds generated by a variable speed engine or any stationary sound deformed by Doppler effect can be described as such.
+However, sounds originating from physical phenomena can often be modeled as stationary signals, deformed by a stationarity-breaking operator (\eg time warping, amplitude modulation).
+For example, sounds generated by a variable-speed engine or any stationary sound deformed by Doppler effect can be described as such.
 A stochastic time warping model has been introduced in~\cite{Clerc02texture,Clerc03estimating}, where wavelet-based approximation and estimation techniques were developed.
 In~\cite{Omer13estimation,Omer17time}, an approximate maximum-likelihood approach was proposed for the joint estimation of the time warping and power spectrum of the underlying Gaussian stationary signal, exploiting similar approximations.